 Afterwards, strain out all of the liquid into another container, dump the veggies, and return the liquid to the pot.
 Add the rest of the coconut milk and chicken stock, taste and add more salt, pepper, brown sugar, fish sauce accordingly, then add the diced (raw) chicken.

-(Pro tip: chicken, beef, etc., is so much easier to slice and dice when it's partially frozen!)
+(Helpful tip: chicken, beef, etc., is so much easier to slice and dice when it's partially frozen!)

 I think I used about 1 1/2 lbs. or so for this batch.
 Chop up some mushrooms of your choice- I used fresh oyster mushrooms, but most anything will do- and add those to the pot.
 Add in some bamboo shoots- I was lucky enough to have some fresh, thinly sliced and slivered ones on hand, and used about a pound.
 I'm sure water chestnuts would be delicious, but I didn't have any this time (except for that one small can down in the basement, but I didn't feel like bothering with it).
 Also, at this point I added a couple tablespoons of crack (aka MSG) because I really like the stuff.
 Apparently, though, some people have issues with it.
 I'm glad I'm not one of those people.
 Let simmer until the chicken is cooked all the way through, and then dish it up, adding copious amounts of cilantro and Thai basil as a garnish-

-Although, I think copious means something different for me than it does for other people- I practically have a salad on top of mine.
+Although, I think copious means something different for me than it does for other people- I practically have a salad on top of mine:

-This is the first time I've used Thai basil with this soup; before, I'd always just gone with cilantro (mainly because when I used to make this for myself before, I didn't have easy access to the Thai basil).
+This was the first time I've used Thai basil with this soup; before, I'd always just gone with cilantro (mainly because when I used to make this for myself before, I didn't have easy access to the Thai basil).
 I highly recommend it.
 This particular batch was Out.
 Standing.
 Fairly easy to make, and make consistently good.
 Pad Thai, for me, is always hit or miss- sometimes great, usually just ok.
 But every time I make this, it always ranges from Very Good, to I Want To Marry Whoever Made This.
 Substitutions generally work well, too.
 Where I used Thai bird chilis, if you can't get those, you could definitely go with crushed red pepper.
 I don't know of any fresh substitutes for Galanga, Lime leaves, and Lemongrass, but the dried versions are relatively easy to come by via mail-order, or even at a lot of co-ops and grocery stores nowadays, and are usually reasonably priced.
 Not as good as fresh, obviously, but better than nothing.
 When I can afford it, which is almost never, I prefer sesame or peanut oil for cooking the veggies at the beginning (coconut oil would also be excellent) but in this case I just went with canola.